Wruczek/ts-website/README.md

 - [Translate ts-website](https://wruczek.oneskyapp.com/collaboration/project/325562)
 - **[ts-website Telegram group](https://t.me/tswebsite) - support, announcements, and general chat**

-#### Main Features
+#### MAIN FEATURES
-- News page, dynamic server status, customizable admin status, server viewer, group assigner, ban list, rules, FAQ, impressum
+- News page, dynamic server status, customizable admin status, server viewer, group assigner, ban list, rules, FAQ, impressum.
-- Ability for users to login with their TeamSpeak identity
+- Ability for users to login with their TeamSpeak identity.
-- Multiple languages with auto-detection for default language
+- Multiple languages with auto-detection for default language.
-- Supports for PHP 5 and 7, Apache 2 and nginx
+- Supports for PHP 5 and 7, Apache 2 and nginx.
-- Modern and responsive design
+- Modern and responsive design.
-- Caching
+- Caching.
 - Free and Open source, under GPL-3.0

-### Other stuff
+### OTHER STUFF
 I am happy to take any programming-related requests, add additional features or modify the code to suit your needs for a small donation :) I am experienced at Java, PHP, HTML, CSS, Javascript, SQL, server configurations etc.

 For business enquiries only: **wruczekk** at **gmail.com**, for anything else please join our [Telegram group](https://t.me/ts-website).